mitin001/transcriber/blog/books/quantum-computing-gentle-introduction/3-multiple-qubit-systems.md

 > The impossibility of efficiently simulating the behavior of entangled states on classical computers suggested to Feynman, Manin, and others that it might be possible to use these quantum behaviors to compute more efficiently.

-Since the quantum computer naturally models the tensor product of states, which has exponential complexity, perhaps it can be used to solve problems that would require exponential time on a classical computer much faster.
+Since the quantum computer naturally models the tensor product of states, which has exponential complexity, perhaps it can be used to solve problems that would require exponential time on a classical computer with just polynomial time.